 Byram gave the example of professional football players.
 While they make millions of dollars, most of them are far more motivated by something like winning a Super Bowl.
 While most of them could easily purchase as many rings as their hearts desire with the money they make, being recognized and differentiated as part of an elite group is far more motivating to most than the money.
 The money gets spent and forgotten about, but that Super Bowl ring will represent their achievement for the rest of their lives; everyday when they put it on, they can re-experience that proud moment.
 The same is true for your team; they will appreciate the financial incentive, but other forms of recognition can be more long-lasting, effective, and less expensive for your company.

-So, how do you build recognition systems that connect with your employees and actually motivate them?
+So, how do you build recognition systems that connect with your employees and actually motivate them and increase organizational performance?

 You need to create a balanced recognition system that is made up of three parts:

 - Day-to-Day: This is a key tool for all managers.
 Most leaders know that recognizing employees is important, but we’re all busy and this can feel like just another thing to do.
 Leaders need to create mechanisms that prompt frequent recognition of employees’ contributions because the outcomes are worth the investment of time and energy.
 One way that you might put this in your flight path is to include a KPI (Key Performance Indicator) for yourself on employee recognition.
 You might set a goal to write one handwritten note each week to recognize someone in a way that’s personal and meaningful.
 Something else Byram recommended was to think of some small token that you can give out to employees that you want to recognize that they can wear or display in their workspace.
 This is doubly effective because it gives the employee the opportunity to share the story of why they were recognized.
 This reinforces the behavior, attitude or contribution you recognized them for displaying, and it is an opportunity for ongoing recognition from others on the team.